-The Principal Advisor: Radiation Safety is the designated Radiation Safety Officer (RSO) of the mine, in accordance with Section 30 of the Atomic Energy Act, 2005 §.
+The Specialist: Radiation Safety is the designated Radiation Safety Officer (RSO) of the mine, in accordance with Section 30 of the Atomic Energy Act, 2005[®].
 The minimum qualification for the position is an MSc with a Physics Major.
 In addition, the incumbent is required to have five years working experience in a science-related field, at least three of which must be in a supervisory capacity, and one year's experience in radiation training.
-The formalisation letter for this appointment, presently filled by Dr Gunhild von Oertzen, is attached as Appendix B
+The formalisation letter for this appointment, presently filled by Dr Bertram Schleicher, is attached as Appendix B.